 - ensure that records held in digital or other technology dependent formats are accessible for as long as they required.

-Other key parts of the Act include provisions governing the disposal of records,a statutory basis for a right of public access to records more than thirty years old, and the transfer of records required as State archives to the custody and control of State Records.
+Other key parts of the Act include provisions governing the disposal of records,a statutory basis for a right of public access to records more than thirty years old, and the transfer of records required as State archives to the custody and control of NSW State Archives and Records.

-State Records has developed a suite of products including policies, standards, procedures and guidance for application across Government to assist public offices and officials meet the policy objectives and compliance requirements of the State Records Act.
+NSW State Archives and Records has developed a suite of products including policies, standards, procedures and guidance for application across Government to assist public offices and officials meet the policy objectives and compliance requirements of the State Records Act.

 Other rules and guidance